 In addition to the magic of Disney each December, we’re also hosting community events for these families all year long.
 From baseball games to arts & educational opportunities, to overnight experiences these families can strengthen their community close to where they live.
 These events are essential for children and surviving spouses to develop bonds with the only people who can truly understand their loss: each other.

 Another way we’re supporting families year-round is through weekend Empowerment Workshops.
-For three days, surviving spouses and young adults come together to look more closely at their lives after loss and dream again.
-There is work on, in and for themselves including challenge activities that help participants tap into their resiliency and empowers them to return home on a clearer path within their control.
+During this three-day retreat, surviving spouses and young adults come together to bond with each other and learn about self-awareness and effective communication methods to lead empowering lives.
+These activities help participants look more closely at their lives after loss and tap into their resiliency to move forward.

 It isn’t easy to put into words what Snowball Express meant to my 8-year-old daughter and me but I will try.
 I guess the easiest way to explain it is to simply state that it was the first time since losing my husband that I went 5 days in a row without crying.
 Sure, there were a few moments of filling up with tears.
 However, those were tears of gratitude and pride.